scil/MtHamlMore/README.md

 code: '<div>' is parse as HtmlTag, see MtHaml\Snip\Parser::parseHtmlTag

-one extra feature : prepare
+extra feature 2 : prepare
 -----
 this is a feature whic has no relation with snip.